bearshmare/git-demo/README.md

 ## Ipsum Below

-He put in something from a web site, but I am writing blah
+He put in something from a web site, but I am writing blah.

+Adding even more ipsum.